 This way if it is going off at one spot you do not have to leave because you are with a group and they all want to go.
 Check out car rental rates for the time you will be going and whatever you do rent a 4×4 and NOT a sedan as some of the roads you will be traveling may need the added traction that a 4×4 provides.

 Costa Rica Hotel Rooms

 In Costa Rica there are surf hotels with prices ranging from $39 to $350 per night.
 Most of the hotels by the major surf spots such as Tamarindo, Jaco and Nosara are surfer friendly.

 Depending on your travel style you can find anything you want by checking out all your hotel options in the area(s) you want to surf.

 Should I pre-book my hotel or just wing it?

 We actually used to recommend you just get your plane ticket and vehicle but no longer.
 Good hotels are becoming more well known and popular.
 Also many hotels no longer have discounted show up rates.

 This has resulted in many of our frequent travelers telling us that they have not been able to get in the good hotels or get a “walk in” room at regular price at inferior places.
 Although there are hundreds of breaks to explore we do not recommend you stay less then three nights in any place.

 Otherwise you are spending too much time on the road and not able to even begin to discover what makes each town and break unique.

-Here are a couple typical Surf Travel Questions I get that might help with your planning:
+Typical Surf Travel Questions that will help with your planning: